Winegrowing at Laura Michael Wines

 For the dessert course, they also produce a port-style wine they call Laura’s Theme.
 50% estate grown zinfandel and 50% Calistoga petite sirah, this light style of fortified wine pairs beautifully with dark chocolate or baked fruit desserts, or with a rich cheese plate after the entrée is finished!

 The Laura Michael Wines are aged in both American and French oak.
-The Swanton's carefully considers the toast level and oak characteristics that will best complement each of the wines.
+The Swanton’s carefully considers the toast level and oak characteristics that will best complement each of the wines.
 The Oat Hill Estate Zinfandel is aged in American oak, as is the Dry Creek Old Vines Zinfandel.
-The Bentley Cabernet Sauvignon and the Calistoga Cabernet Sauvignon is aged in French oak.
+The Pinot Noir, Bentley Cabernet Sauvignon and the Calistoga Cabernet Sauvignon are all aged in French oak.